matrix-org/matrix-spec-proposals/proposals/1640-event-id-as-hashes.md

 ## Changes to existing APIs

-All APIs that accept event IDs must accept event IDs of the new format.
+All APIs that accept event IDs must accept event IDs in the new format.

-For S2S API, whenever a server needs to parse an event they must either already no the room version *or* be told.
+For S2S API, whenever a server needs to parse an event from a request or response they must either already know the room version *or* be told the room version in the request/response.
 There are separate MSCs to update APIs where necessary.

-For C2S API, the only change clients will see are that the event IDs have changed format, but clients should already be treating event IDs as opaque strings.
+For C2S API, the only change clients will see is that the event IDs have changed format.
+Clients should already be treating event IDs as opaque strings, so no changes should be required.
+Servers must add the `event_id` when sending the event to clients, however.

 Note that the `auth_events` and `prev_events` fields aren't sent to clients, and so the changes proposed above won't effect clients.
-Servers must add the `event_id` when sending the event to clients, however.

 ## Protocol Changes